temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 ### Recover from a server crash

-Unlike many modern applications that require complex processes and external databases to handle failure, Temporal preserves the state of your Workflow even if the server is down.
+Unlike many modern applications that require complex processes and external databases to handle failure, Temporal preserves the state of your Workflow Execution even if the server is down.
 Test this by stopping the local Temporal Cluster while a Workflow is running.

 Try it out by following these steps: